gkorpal/gkorpal.github.io/_drafts/fedora.md

 You can also use `dnf` instead of `rpm`, just like we can use `apt` instead of `dpkg`.
 You can find an outdate but more extensive list in [Ubuntu Wiki](https://help.ubuntu.com/community/SwitchingToUbuntu/FromLinux/RedHatEnterpriseLinuxAndFedora).

+## Finding packages using GUI

-4. Fedora's equivalent to Debian's Synaptic package manager is [dnfdragora](https://github.com/manatools/dnfdragora), unfortuately it's nowhere as good as Synaptic.
+Fedora's equivalent to Debian's Synaptic package manager is [dnfdragora](https://github.com/manatools/dnfdragora), unfortuately it's nowhere as good as Synaptic.
 However, in GNOME edition of Fedora there is GNOME Software Centre which makes things smoother, but requires [PC reboot for installing updates](https://ask.fedoraproject.org/t/gnome-software-center-wants-me-to-restart-to-install-updates/1283/5).
 In the RPM world opeSUSE has YaST as a worthy competitor of Synaptic (but that feels too nosey, it is much more than just a package manager).

+## Installing packages not in repository

-5. The equivalent of the Ubuntu <code>restricted</code> and <code>multiverse</code> repositories, that include patented and closed-source technologies and programs, is the [RPMFusion repository](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion/). **free** is the equivalent of <code>universe</code> and contains potentially patent-encumbered software like <code>gstreamer-plugins-bad</code> or the <code>VLC media player</code>, while **nonfree** includes non-free software like proprietary 3D graphics drivers.
+The equivalent of the Ubuntu <code>restricted</code> and <code>multiverse</code> repositories, that include patented and closed-source technologies and programs, is the [RPMFusion repository](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion/). **free** is the equivalent of <code>universe</code> and contains potentially patent-encumbered software like <code>gstreamer-plugins-bad</code> or the <code>VLC media player</code>, while **nonfree** includes non-free software like proprietary 3D graphics drivers.

 These repositories can easily be enabled by typing (as <code>root</code>):